ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 - Diskara (3 MP) (utility) - creates a floating disk that can be towed to carry heavy loads at a running pace for a day
 - Extend (8 MP) (single) - Extend all status durations by 1.
-- Gravity (10 MP) (single) - Attempt to cause an amount of non-elemental magical damage equal to 10% of the target's maximum HP.
+- Gravity (10 MP) (single) - Attempt to cut the target's HP to 75% of its current HP.
 Magic Defense is not applied.
+This is considered a gravity effect.
 - Reflect (22 MP) (single/multi) - Causes Reflect status (6).
 - Stop (24 MP) (single) - Attempt to cause Stop status (2).
 - Teleport (10 MP) - Move up or down by one floor.
 Only floors that have been previously-visited can be teleported to.